 Project Background and Description

-The section of M4/N4 corridor under consideration includes the M4 mainline carriageway from Maynooth to Leixlip and the associated mainline junctions, Maynooth train line, the surrounding road network and any existing and proposed alternative transport modes or routes that provide suitable alternatives in favour of the M4/N4.
+The section of M4/N4 corridor under consideration includes the M4 mainline carriageway from Maynooth to Leixlip, the associated mainline junctions and the surrounding transport network.

 This section traverses two Local Authority Boundaries, Kildare County Council and South Dublin County Council.
 Kildare County Council has been appointed as the lead Local Authority and Sponsoring Agency of the project.
 Kildare National Roads Office (KNRO) has been appointed by Transport Infrastructure Ireland (TII), acting as the Approving Authority, to project manage the delivery of the project.

-The existing M4/N4 corridor is predominantly in Kildare with 1.5km of the approximate 10km length in South Dublin County Council.
+The existing M4/N4 corridor is predominantly in County Kildare with 1.5km of the approximate 10km length in County Dublin.

 The study area is largely greenfield agricultural land punctuated by the urban centres of Maynooth, Celbridge and Leixlip.
 The Rye Water Valley/Carton SAC (Special Area of Conservation) runs parallel to the line of the M4/N4 along the Rye River from Leixlip to Maynooth.
 The R157 and R406 allow for the transfer of strategic traffic from the M4/N4 to the M3 and M7 respectfully.

-The aim of the project is to assess the needs of the M4/N4 mainline corridor and junctions from Maynooth to Leixlip in terms of catering for future demand from a capacity, safety and operational perspective.
+The aim of the project is to assess the needs of the M4/N4 mainline corridor and junctions from Maynooth to Leixlip in terms of operational efficiency and safety.
 Additionally, it aims to assess alternative transport modes or routes within the study area.

 Copyright M4 Maynooth to Lexlip – All rights reserved